giocosmiano/exploring-spring-boot-2/ch03-reactive-data-access/readme.md

 }
 ```

- - We are granted an out-of-the-box set of `CRUD` operations ( save , findById , findAll , delete , deleteById , count , exists , and more).
+ - We are granted an out-of-the-box set of `CRUD` operations (save, findById, findAll, delete, deleteById, count, exists, and more).
    We also have the ability to add custom finders purely by method signature ( `findByFirstName` in this example )

  - When Spring Data sees an interface extending its `Repository` marker interface (which `ReactiveCrudRepository`